Generic Name: oxycodone (OX-i-KOE-done)

 - Oxycodone solution may cause dizziness or drowsiness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use oxycodone solution with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Use oxycodone solution with caution in the ELDERLY; they may be more sensitive to its effects.
+- Use oxycodone solution with caution in the ELDERLY; they may be more sensitive to its effects, especially breathing problems.

 - Oxycodone solution should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY AND BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using oxycodone solution while you are pregnant.
+Taking oxycodone solution for a long time during pregnancy may lead to withdrawal in the newborn baby.
+This can be life-threatening.
+Discuss any questions or concerns with your doctor.
 Oxycodone solution is found in breast milk.
 Do not breast-feed while taking oxycodone solution.

 When used for long periods of time or at high doses, oxycodone solution may not work as well and may require higher doses to obtain the same effect as when originally taken.
 This is known as TOLERANCE.
 Talk with your doctor if oxycodone solution stops working well.
 Do not take more than prescribed.